Borrus-sudo/tinypages/README.md

 - 🍱  Use any icon directly in markdown or in preact components!

-- 🔥  Suspense and easy component based code splitting!
+- 🔥  Suspense support and easy component based code splitting!

 - 🖨  Static-site generation (SSG) at build time